Anti-concentration and honest, adaptive confidence bands: Generic construction of honest confidence bands

 \end{condition}

 We now consider strategies to deal with the bias term.
 We consider two possibilities.
 The first possibility is to control the bias explicitly, so that the confidence band contains the bias controlling term.
 This construction is inspired by \cite{B11a}.
-The advantage of this construction is that it yields the confidence band the length of which shrinks at the minimax optimal rate with no additional inflating terms; see Theorem \ref{prop: verifying condition H4} below.
+The advantage of this construction is that it yields the confidence band the length of which shrinks at the minimax optimal rate with no additional inflating terms; see Theorem \ref{propverifyingconditionH4} below.
 The disadvantage, however, is that this construction yields a conservative confidence band in terms of coverage probability.
-We consider this strategy in Conditions H\ref{con5} and H\ref{con6} and Theorem \ref{prop1}.
+We consider this strategy in Conditions~\ref {con5} and~\ref{con6} and Theorem~\ref{prop1}.
 The other possibility is to undersmooth, so that the bias is asymptotically negligible, and hence the resulting confidence band contains no bias controlling terms.
 This is an often used strategy; see, for example, \cite{GN10}.
-The advantage of this construction is that it sometimes yields an exact (non-conservative) confidence band, so that the confidence band covers the true function with probability $1-\alpha$ asymptotically exactly; see Corollary \ref{cor: undersmoothing} below.
-The disadvantages, however, are that this method yields the confidence band that shrinks at the rate slightly slower than the minimax optimal rate, and that is centered around a non-optimal estimator.
-We consider the possibility of undersmoothing in Corollary \ref{cor: undersmoothing} below.
-Note that Conditions H\ref{con5} and H\ref{con6} below are not assumed in Corollary \ref{cor: undersmoothing}.
+The advantage of this construction is that it sometimes yields an exact (nonconservative) confidence band, so that the confidence band covers the true function with probability $1-\alpha$ asymptotically exactly; see Corollary~\ref {corundersmoothing} below.
+The disadvantages, however, are that this method yields the confidence band that shrinks at the rate slightly slower than the minimax optimal rate, and that is centered around a nonoptimal estimator.
+We consider the possibility of undersmoothing in Corollary~\ref{corundersmoothing} below.
+Note that Conditions~\ref{con5} and~\ref{con6} below are not assumed in Corollary~\ref {corundersmoothing}.

-We now consider the first possibility, that is we assume that the smoothing parameter $\hat{l}_n:=\hat{l}_n(X_1,\dots,X_n)$, which is allowed to depend on the data, is chosen so that the bias can be controlled sufficiently well.
-Specifically, for all $l\in\mathcal{L}_n$, define
+We now consider the first possibility, that is, we assume that the smoothing parameter $\hat{l}_n:=\hat{l}_n(X_1,\ldots,X_n)$, which is allowed to depend on the data, is chosen so that the bias can be controlled sufficiently well.
+Specifically, for all $l\in\mathcal {L}_n$, define

 We assume that there exists a sequence of random variables $c_n'$, which are known or can be calculated via simulations, that control $\Delta_{n,f}(\hat{l}_n)$.
-In particular, the theory in the next subsection assumes that $c_n'$ is chosen as a multiple of the estimated high quantile of $\Vert G_{n,f}\Vert_{\mV_n}$.
+In particular, the theory in the next subsection assumes that $c_n'$ is chosen as a multiple of the estimated high quantile of the supremum of certain Gaussian process.